Skip to main content

 Business relationship management

-Where you or your organisation engages with us, our partners and affiliates (including with our Local Growth Hub Brokers) we may collect your Special Category Data and information about your relationship and history with us and our network.
+Where you or your organisation engages with us, our partners and affiliates (including with our Local Growth support team) we may collect your Special Category Data and information about your relationship and history with us and our network.
 We may collect this information directly from you, or it may be provided to us by one of our partners or affiliates when you correspond with them.

 We, and our partners and affiliates, may use this information to monitor equality of opportunity relating to business support within Liverpool City Region.